Firthir/vue-info/README.md

-# Welcome to Vue Info a tooltip plugin for VueJs 2
+# A simple Vue js tooltip plugin

 Need a simple tooltip on hover for any action buttons, links, text and more, provide a better UX to your project.